ory/docs/docs/hydra/production.md

 We generally advise to run ORY Hydra with `hydra serve all` which listens on both ports in one process.
 If you wish to have more granular control over each endpoint's settings (e.g. CORS), you can run `hydra serve admin` and `hydra serve public` separately.
 Please be aware that the `memory` backend will not work in this mode.

+### Binding to different interfaces or UNIX sockets

+ORY Hydra will bind public and administrative APIs ports to all interfaces.

+The interfaces or UNIX sockets used may be specified via environment variables `PUBLIC_HOST` and `ADMIN_HOST`.
+Interfaces may be specified as TCP address or as UNIX socket (giving the absolute path to the socket file prefixed by `unix:`) like:

+- `PUBLIC_HOST=127.0.0.1`
+- `ADMIN_HOST="unix:/var/run/hydra/admin_socket"`

+ORY Hydra will try to create the socket file during startup and the socket will be writeable by the user running ORY Hydra.